blueavenue/forknote-pool/README.md

  Ctrl + A + C
  Go to your pool folder (e.g. /home/user/pool)
  $ node init.js

+ VPS-Server (2) for sync the blockchain:

+ Go to your coin-folder
+ $ screen
+ $./forknoted --config-file configs/yourcoin.conf --log-level 5

+ Local Machine:

+ Start your Daemon
+ Start simplewallet
+ Create a wallet
+ Start the Cryptonote-Miner
+ Stop the Cryptonote-Miner
+ Add your wallet-address to Cryptonote-Miner folder wallet.address.txt Edit the config.ini in Cryptonote-Miner folder to your Pool Address and Port Start Cryptonote Miner again
 ```

 Better use forever instead of screen!